rodrigoelp/little-stories/Unlikely adventures/1-Chapter-1.md

-Unknown to Sam, there was another spectator on the island and it had been abruptly woken up by the sudden kerfuffle.
-The rock was resentful of the kick it had received when its attention was focused on watching the ice of a glacier melt, a glacier which was about to form at any point now but it may have missed it because a kid with its brute force tried to dislodge it from its resting place and a fabulous view of the sea.
+Unknown to Sam, there was another spectator on the island, woken up abruptly by the sudden kerfuffle.
+It wasn't a traditional spectator as this one belong to the order of inanimate-yet-temperamental sort of characters.

+The rock felt resentment of the impromptu kick that woke it up from its trance like state, when it focused on watching the ice of a glacier melt (a glacier which was about to form at any point now these next few eons) but it may have missed it because a kid with his brute force tried to dislodge it from its resting place and a fabulous view of the sea.